In this post, I share how I built a private Kubernetes cluster on my own servers.

 }

-If we want to use different cidr network. you should use sudo kubeadm init --pod-network-cidr=10.32.0.0/16
+If you want to use a different CIDR, run sudo kubeadm init --pod-network-cidr=10.32.0.0/16 and change the Flannel network to 10.32.0.0/16.

 # I use CIDR 10.32.0.0/16. ifconfig will display 10.32.x.x